unzagi/ConfigurationAutomation4NADs/README.md

 Assumptions
 -----------

-1.Basic working knowledge of Python
+1. Basic working knowledge of Python
-2.The above requirements are installed and setup
+2. The above requirements are installed and setup

 Process - Generating the Jinja2 template
 ----------------------------------------